square/square-dotnet-sdk/doc/api/customers.md

 # Search Customers

-Searches the customer profiles associated with a Square account using a supported query filter.
+Searches the customer profiles associated with a Square account using one or more supported query filters.

 Calling `SearchCustomers` without any explicit query filter returns all customer profiles ordered alphabetically based on `given_name` and